halfflat/misc-ubench/indirect-sum/README.md

 to minimize the number of writes.

 On an Ivy Bridge system with gcc 8.2.1, the naive implementation is about 2.3x slower with α=100, but about 1.8x _quicker_ with α=10.
-I'm guessing this is the cost of missed branch predictions, but would have to look more closely.
+With gcc 7.4.1 though, we don't see a big slowdown with α=10.
+Bears further investigation.